paulscherrerinstitute/sf_daq_buffer/README.md

 Running the **Dockerfile** in the project root copies the current repo folder inside the docker container and builds all the targets.

-If you want to TAG and deploy a new container version, use the **build\_buffer.sh** script, which also pushes the new container to the registry.
-Please do not forget to push only 100% working images and to increase the VERSION (at the beginning of the build_buffer.sh) number of the container.
+Running the **build\_Dockerfile.sh** builds, tags, and pushes a new container version to the registry.
+You should do this only if you are sure that your image is production ready.
+Please, do not forget to push only 100% working images and to increase the VERSION (at the beginning of the build_Dockerfile.sh) number of the container.

 ### On host